mozilla/l10nregistry-rs/src/solver/README.md

 If that is successful, the `[0, 0, 1]` set is a complete solution and is yielded.

-Then, the next state to be tested is:
+Then, if the iterator is resumed, the next state to be tested is:

 ```text
       ▼